axferox/Task_8_WebdriverJS/README.md

 ```
 bash firefox_node_launch.sh
 ```
-5. Then you'll need to unstall the npm
+5. Then you'll need to install the npm
 ```
 npm install
 ```